 66. Ramp up your social media.

 The holidays are the time to eat, drink, and be social.
 Engaging customers via social media can humanize your brand and help foster a loyal, active group of people who are more likely to make purchases and share content.
+Remember to balance your promotional content with posts that educate, entertain, and inform

 67. Run a holiday contest or giveaway for your followers.